TWO DAYS INTO his voyage as a NFL Network analyst, former Raiders and Tampa Bay Buccaneers coach Jon Gruden has become must-see TV.

 Just as Singletary was starting to explain his offensive philosophy, Gruden interrupted (almost rudely but also enthusiastically) and begged to know if the 49ers plan on retaining Alex Smith.
 Singletary said he hopes Smith stays and restructures his contract.
 (Smith should instead flee, but that's another story for another day).

 The best quote of the segment came later from Singletary.
 Asked by Mariucci if 49ers linebacker Patrick Willis is going to have a Singletary-esque playing career, Singletary responded: "He's going to be better than that.
 He'd better be better.
 He's got the ability to do what he wants to do.
 There's only one Patrick Willis.
 I'm excited about him.
-I'm more excited about him
+I'm more excited about him as a person than a football player.
+I feel very fortunate to have him."

 The NFL Network is fortunate to have Gruden and Mariucci spicing up coverage from the annual combine.
 Friday they rehashed stories from their days as Green Bay Packers assistants.
 Ten years ago, those two coaches had the Bay Area's NFL circuit full of energy, something Singletary and the Raiders' Tom Cable are valiantly trying to recapture.